A leader is only as good as the team behind them, working to support the business and product.

 Make a list

 Creating a list of upcoming tasks for your team and asking for volunteers is a surefire way to get the task done by someone passionate about it.
-If you’re worried about the quality of the task, encourage collaboration to get the job done to the best quality possible.
+If you’re worried about the quality, encourage collaboration to get the job done to the best standard possible.

-By opening the floor to your list of tasks, you’re giving your team the opportunity to upskill and to prove their skills to you and the business through new opportunities.
+By opening your tasks, you give your team the opportunity to upskill and to prove their skills to you and the business.

-Often, it’s easy to get caught up in the blind panic of looming deadlines.
-Having a thorough workflow of all your incoming projects and sorting them by what truly matters most to the business is your key to growth.
+It’s easy to get caught up in the panic of deadlines.
+Having a thorough workflow of your incoming projects and sorting them by what matters most to the business is your key to growth.

 Know your team’s workload

-If you have a few go-to people for quick tasks, making sure you log in and double check their workload and time-sensitive tasks is a great way to make your team feel appreciated and acknowledged.
+If you have a few go-to people for quick tasks, making sure you double-check their workload and time-sensitive tasks is a great way to make your team feel appreciated and acknowledged.

 Read more: How to Grow Your Team